 Oma's Beef Flatladen aka Flat Rouladen

-Beef Flatladen, you've never heard of it, right?
+Flatladen, you've never heard of it, right?
 Of course not!
-That's my son's name for Beef Rouladen that are flat!
+That's my son's name for rouladen that are flat!
 It tastes just like rouladen without all the work and expense.

 It's sort of like a wonderful beef stew that tastes like rouladen with that amazing gravy.
 You can also do this, but keeping it as a roast.